-From the growth of your baby’s first tooth, to your teen’s need for invisible braces, the team at DeStefano Dentistry provides the absolute best in pediatric dental care.
-Because Dr. DeStefano is trained in all facets of family dentistry, our dental clinic is the perfect choice as your pediatric dentist.
-Serving Pittsford, Rochester and Brighton, our staff promises the very best patient and compassionate care for your child.
+From the growth of your baby’s first tooth to your teen’s need for invisible braces, the team at DeStefano Dentistry provides the absolute best in pediatric dental care.
+Because Dr. DeStefano is trained in all facets of family dentistry, our dental clinic is the perfect choice as your pediatric dentist in Pittsford, NY.
+Serving Pittsford, Rochester, and Brighton, our staff promises the very best patient and compassionate care for your child.

 What is Pediatric Dentistry?

-Pediatric dentistry is an area of dentistry that specializes in treating children’s oral health.
+Pediatric dentistry, or pedodontics, is an area of dentistry that specializes in treating children’s oral health.
 Pediatric dentistry presents its own set of challenges and nuances.
-Knowing how to calm a frighten child and understanding the dental issues that are unique to children takes special care and dedicated patience.
+Knowing how to calm a frightened child and understanding the dental issues that are unique to children takes special care and dedicated patience.
 Our entire team constantly strives to provide the utmost in compassionate care in order to make your little one feel completely at ease.
 And hopefully, even enjoy going to their dentist.

-How Often Should a Child See the Dentist?
+How Often Should a Child See a Pediatric Dentist in Pittsford?

-We usually recommend that children come to see us every six months.
+We usually recommend that children see their pedodontist every six months.
 This schedule of routine exams and cleanings provides us with the best opportunity to catch tooth decay or other problems while still in the early stages.
 Earlier detection of issues like cavities leads to shorter, more conservative treatment and an overall happier patient.

 Why Are The Primary Teeth So Important?